mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/index.md

 The developer's main responsibility should be to produce functions.

 Basically a function:
-- has **inputs** and **outputs**, that you can formally define using a [domain model schema](../model/index.md).
+- has a **definition**, that includes *inputs*, *outputs* and *errors* formally defined using a [domain model schema](../model/index.md).
-- has a **context**, as the function's single point of contact, extensible and customizable, for external interactions in addition to its own inputs and outputs.
+- has an **implementation**, containing the business logic that receive the inputs and must return the defined outputs.
+The implementation can also optionally take advantage of a *context*, that is an object containing all necessary references to additional external interactions managed by the execution system.

-- has a **body** containing the business logic that receive the inputs and the context as parameters and must return the outputs.
+The clear division between definition and implementation is critical to allow only the definitions to be published to possible clients while keeping implementation details private.
+It, in addition to being a good separation practice, allows multiple implementations of the same function to be defined.

 ## Example